 After a revitalising day in the mountains, a beautiful night’s sleep is just the thing.
 Sierakow Manor is one of the most charming ski hotels in Europe, delivering endless comfort to skied-out guests.
 Bask in winter sun on the peaceful Wieliczka slopes of Podstolice before retiring to an English-style masterpiece.
 There are paintings, engravings, photographs and furniture filled with soul – savour a wine by the roaring fire and admire them all.
 Slow food buffs will delight at the award-winning menu here – chefs blend modern and traditional recipes for natural, local cuisine you’ll never want to end.

-Based on top of a hill overlooking glorious Windischgarsten, you couldn’t pick a nicer location than Villa Bergzauber from which to experience Austrian skiing.
+Based on top of a hill overlooking glorious Windischgarsten, you couldn’t pick a nicer location than Villa Bergzauber from which to experience skiing in Europe.
 Sink into the hotel’s heated outdoor saltwater pool to admire dreamy landscapes aplenty after spending long days zipping down the various slopes, hills and peaks of the neighbouring Hinterstoder ski area: a typical Austrian mountain village where you can enjoy unspoiled surroundings and hours of snow-sporty fun.
 Europe ski holidays don’t get much better than this.

-Looking for Europe ski holidays the whole family can enjoy?
+Looking for opportunities for skiing in Europe that the whole family can enjoy?
 Head over to Darlux.
 Along with a variety of adrenaline-pumping, skills-testing slopes, you’ll discover a winter sports region designed especially for children: perfect for when you want to bring the whole gang along.
-And for a taste of something different, you can even go tobogganing!
+For a taste of something different, you can even go tobogganing!

-If that weren’t enough, you’ll discover an astonishing art nouveau-style hotel – Kurhaus Bergün – close by.
-It comes complete with a glittering blue ballroom, seventy renovated rooms and much more, and along with skiing, guests can also enjoy 200km of hiking trails, a UNESCO World Heritage site, Lai da Pulpuogna – “the most beautiful lake in Switzerland” – and a whole host of other wonderful activities during their stay.
+If that weren’t enough, you’ll discover an astonishing art nouveau-style hotel, Kurhaus Bergün, close by.
+It comes complete with a glittering blue ballroom, seventy renovated rooms and much more, and along with skiing, guests can also enjoy 200km of hiking trails, a visit to “the most beautiful lake in Switzerland” and a whole host of other wonderful activities during their stay.
 A true pastoral paradise.

 Hotel Park is a family-run hotel beloved for its ambience and based in historic Bergen.
 Enjoy easy walking distance to the city centre, fine, plush furniture and friendly service during this most splendid of Europe ski holidays.